rokicki/type3search/README.md

 # Implementation: Design Choices

-* Make it work properly even if they only have the dvips executable.
+* Make it work properly even if they only have the dvips executable (and, now, a file containing the encodings for the standard fonts).
-That is, make it compatible with existing tex.pro files and not (absolutely) require the bitmap encoding files.
+Make it compatible with existing tex.pro files and not require individual bitmap encoding files for each font.

 * Put any needed new code in a specific file, and make these changes an option (for now) in case any issues arise.
 I'm not sure if the